cseptesting/floatcsep/docs/tutorials/case_e.rst

-.. _example_e:
+.. _case_e:

 E - A Time-Independent Experiment
 =================================

-This example shows how to run a realistic testing experiment (based on https://doi.org/10.4401/ag-4844) while summarizing the concepts from the previous examples.
+This example shows how to run a realistic testing experiment (based on https://doi.org/10.4401/ag-4844) while summarizing the concepts from the previous tutorials.

 .. currentmodule:: floatcsep

 .. admonition:: **TL; DR**

-    In a terminal, navigate to ``floatcsep/examples/case_e`` and type:
+    In a terminal, navigate to ``floatcsep/tutorials/case_e`` and type:

     .. code-block:: console